MikkoDT/MeXE402_Midterm_4101/README.md

 - Explain your choices and reasoning to the instructor.

 **Activities**
-Dataset Assignment
+1. Dataset Assignment

-Each pair will be provided with links to specific datasets suitable for both Linear and Logistic Regression analyses.
+- Each pair will be provided with links to specific datasets suitable for both Linear and Logistic Regression analyses.
-Dataset Analysis
+2. Dataset Analysis

-Explore the datasets thoroughly.
+- Explore the datasets thoroughly.
-Identify all variables and understand their types (continuous, categorical).
+- Identify all variables and understand their types (continuous, categorical).
-Determine which variables are suitable as dependent variables for Linear and Logistic Regression.
+- Determine which variables are suitable as dependent variables for Linear and Logistic Regression.
-Preparation for Instructor Meeting
+3. Preparation for Instructor Meeting
 a.
 Dependent Continuous Variable for Linear Regression

-Select a continuous variable from your dataset to use as the dependent variable in Linear Regression.
+- Tell me the continuous variable from your dataset to use as the dependent variable in Linear Regression.
-Prepare an explanation of why this variable is appropriate for Linear Regression.
+- Prepare an explanation of why this variable is appropriate for Linear Regression.
 b.
 Categories for Logistic Regression

-Select a categorical variable from your dataset to use as the dependent variable in Logistic Regression.
+- Tell me the categorical variable from your dataset to use as the dependent variable in Logistic Regression.
-Prepare an explanation of why this variable is suitable for Logistic Regression.
+- Prepare an explanation of why this variable is suitable for Logistic Regression.
-Instructor Meeting
+4. Instructor Meeting

 Before class dismissal, present the following to the instructor: